V-Sekai/manuals/decisions/20211005-use-kvm-to-test-our-amd-apu-test-computer-via-barrier.md

-# Proposed: Use KVM to test our AMD APU test computer via Barrier.
+# Draft: Use KVM to test our AMD APU test computer via Barrier.

 ### Context and Problem Statement